 Sociology studies at EMU are unique in several ways.
 Professors take an applied-learning approach.
 Students focus through the lens of the Anabaptist tradition of social justice.
 Courses emphasize the dynamic intersection of systematic research and reflective practice.
-Sociology graduates are critical thinkers with lots of real-world experience and a solid ethics and care for others around them.
+Sociology graduates are critical thinkers with real-world experience and a solid ethics and care for others around them.

 The field of sociology provides a well-established platform for the study of how social relations, institutions, and communities shape and transform us.
 In a contemporary environment where humans are acknowledged as interdependent and embedded in social systems, this major invites students to actively engage with a vision for just communities – social structures that foster equitable distribution, inclusive representation and sustainable living.